 “Until one is committed, there is hesitancy, the chance to draw back - Concerning all acts of initiative (and creation), there is one elementary truth that ignorance of which kills countless ideas and splendid plans: that the moment one definitely commits oneself, then Providence moves too.
 All sorts of things occur to help one that would never otherwise have occurred.
 A whole stream of events issues from the decision, raising in one’s favor all manner of unforeseen incidents and meetings and material assistance, which no man could have dreamed would have come his way.
 Whatever you can do, or dream you can do, begin it.
 Boldness has genius, power, and magic in it.
 Begin it now.” - Goethe

-I know scores of people, some who frequent this blog, who are at a standstill.
+I know scores of people who are at a standstill.
 They are stuck.
 They refuse to risk.
 They refuse to commit.
 They are afraid to begin.

 So how does one start?
 How does one retaliate against fear and Resistance?